Size of Wales

-Size of Wales is a climate change charity with the aim of conserving an area of tropical rainforest twice the size of Wales.
-The project currently supports 7 forest protection projects and 1 tree planting project across Africa and South America.
+Size of Wales is a climate change charity founded with the aim of conserving an area of tropical rainforest the size of Wales.
+The project currently supports seven forest protection projects and one tree planting project across Africa and South America.
 The charity focuses upon furthering the promotion of rainforest conservation as a national response to the global issue of climate change.

 Size of Wales aims to raise awareness about climate change and the importance of protecting the natural world through their Education Programme, visiting schools across Wales and delivering interactive and educational workshops and special events.
 Additionally, Size of Wales hosts a number of campaigns to raise awareness about the cause and effects of climate change and equally raise funds for their forest projects.
-Flagship campaign, Go Green Day encourages businesses, schools and other groups or individuals to take green action - from wearing a green wig to pledging changes in behavior for the sake of our environment.
+Flagship campaign, Go Green Day encourages businesses, schools and other groups or individuals to take green action – from wearing a green wig to pledging changes in behavior for the sake of our environment.